-Advancing your career is an endless process.
+Advancing your career is an endless but often exciting process.

 What is an HR manager?

 An HR manager is a generalized role within a human resources team that oversees recruitment, interviewing, training, and benefits.
 HR managers may lead a team of specialists or conduct specialized duties depending on the company's size.
 This individual plays an important role in strategic planning and serves as a liaison between administrative staff and employees.

 There's no denying that an HR manager has a lot on their plate.
 Thankfully, there's human resource management (HRMS) and human capital management (HCM) software that HR managers can use to streamline processes and manage tasks related to recruiting, employee training, and performance reviews.

 What does an HR manager do?